ds300/derivablejs/README.md

 - **Derivations**

   Derivations represent pure (as in 'pure function') transformation of values held in atoms.
-You can create them with the `.derive` method, which is a bit like the `.map` method of Observables.
+You can create them with the `.derive` method, which is a bit like the `.map` method of Arrays and Observables.

   ```javascript
   const cyber = word => word.toUpperCase().split('').join(' ');